stooged/Klipper-Plugins/README.md

-enclosure.py is used to control the temperature of the printer enclosure by reading a dht sensor, at set temps it will switch the extraction fan on or off, it also displays the temperature on a lcd screen along with print progress in % if printing
+enclosure.py is used to control the temperature of the printer enclosure by reading a dht sensor, at set temps it will switch the extraction fan on or off, it also displays the temperature on a lcd screen along with print progress in % if printing. it is currently set to only run the fan while printing regardless of the temperature but you can change this in the code if you wish.

-upload the `enclosure.py` file to `/home/pi/klipper/klippy/extras/` or the klippy/extras directory within your klipper install
+upload the `enclosure.py` file to `/home/pi/klipper/klippy/extras/` or the klippy/extras directory within your klipper install.

-to use it you must use the ssh console and install these packages into the klippy environment using the following command
+to use it you must use the ssh console and install these packages into the klippy environment using the following command.

 ```